Pixidos/gpwebpay-core-doc/src/configuration.rst

 The `privateKeyPassphrase` attribute
 ------------------------------------

-:Possible values: passphrase of your private certificate
+Passphrase of your private certificate

 :Type: ``string``